thyatran/social-media/README.md

 ## Features In Progress

-- **Post Management:** Users can update and delete posts, including text and image uploads.
+- **Replies:** Users can reply to posts.
+Users can edit and delete replies.

-- **CRUD Operations:** Manage posts and comments with full CRUD functionality.

 - **Follow/Unfollow:** Users can follow and unfollow other users to see their posts on the feed.